sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-2.md

 ## Task 6: Common Directories

+The Linux filesystem is organized into directories that hold important files for the operating system.
+The `/etc` directory holds TODO.
+`/var`
+`/root`
+`/tmp`

 <details>

 <summary>What is the directory path that would we expect logs to be stored in?</summary>